What to Do If You’re in a Car Accident in a Company Car?

 What Should You Do If You’re in an Accident in a Company Car?

-If you’re in an accident in a company car, you should seek emergency medical attention as needed.
+If you’re in an accident in a company car, you should seek emergency medical attention as needed and remember it is never okay to leave the scene of an accident.
 You should comply with laws to report the accident to law enforcement.
 It’s important to immediately report the accident to your employer and comply with any directives from your employer like drug testing.
 If you’re able, you should take photos at the accident scene and gather names and contact information for witnesses.

 Who Is Legally Liable for an Accident in a Company Car?